Signup/Sign In

 JavaScript Operators

 An operator is a symbol that is reserved for special tasks or operations.
 Operators are used to performing operations on the operands.
-The operands can be variables or numeric literals or string literals.
+The operands can be variables, numeric literals, or string literals.
 An operator can work on one or more than one operand.

-Operators are useful to modify or change data by manipulating the respective variables.
-For example, there are two variables a and b and we want to add the values of both of these variables, to do so we can use arithmetic operator + to perform addition of these two variables.
+Operators are useful for modifying data by performing operations on it.
+For example, if there are two variables a and b and we want to add the values of both of these variables, to do so we can use the arithmetic operator + to perform the addition operation.

 JavaScript supports a rich set of operators.
 These operators perform a specific task and every operator has different properties.
 The list of operators is given below: